mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2-pre-application/part2.md

 ## Recruiter Contacts through Interviewing/Applying
 - Get offer one year but decline, next year can reach back out and maybe have better leverage because you've proven yourself, save time/effort for the recruiter
 - Apple example

+## Networking Events

+- what kind?
+- How do they work?
+- At the end: opening the floor, stay even if you dont have questions!
+  - Listen in on other ppl
+  - Learn more
+  - QUestions will pop up, get used to netwokring
+  - Often time more students than engineers, can go one on one, or group on one engineer

 # What's Next